-Welcome to our monthly newsletter -- Can You Improve Running Performance By Dressing Too Warm?
+Welcome to our monthly newsletter -- How to Improve Running Performance By Dressing Too Warm!
 We hope you enjoy this article and it helps you to improve your running performance!

 Also, thank you very much to those of you who have already responded to our survey.
 If you haven't already completed our one question survey, please take a few moments to do so now.
 We really want to know about your running challenges and frustrations.

 Have you ever dressed too warm for running?
 It can be an annoyance as we want to feel comfortable when we are running.